philipdarke/reproducible-actuarial-work/docs/index.md

 R and RStudio are free open source tools available for Windows, Mac OS X and Linux.
 R can be downloaded [here](https://cran.r-project.org/) and the open source edition of RStudio Desktop can be downloaded [here](https://www.rstudio.com/download).

-No programming experience is assumed, but if you are new to R or RStudio you can find online learning resources [here](https://www.rstudio.com/online-learning/).
+If you are new to R or RStudio you can find online learning resources [here](https://www.rstudio.com/online-learning/).
 In particular we recommend [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham and Garret Grolemund.

 ## RStudio basics